-For all new buildings, all pipes carrying refrigerant, hot water or chilled water and ducts including prefabricated ducts, supplying conditioned air must be insulated, to minimise heat loss and to prevent condensation.
+For all new buildings, all pipes carrying refrigerant, hot water or chilled water and ducts including prefabricated ducts, supplying conditioned air must be insulated, to minimize heat loss and to prevent condensation.
+This shall include pipes and ducts passing through conditioned and unconditioned spaces.